Jumping-Game/jumping-2d-web/docs/LOCAL_RUN.md

 When running the e2e suite manually, start the dev server in a separate terminal first or rely on Playwright's built-in `webServer` hook (used by `pnpm test:e2e`).

+## 5. Protocol expectations (pv=1)

+Local mocks must follow the `Final v1.2.1` protocol:

+- `start` responses include the full roster from the lobby (ids, roles, readiness, character).
+- The first snapshot after `start` or a reconnect is marked `full: true` and lists every alive player before deltas resume.
+- Clients ignore `input` until the authoritative `start` arrives, so keep the lobby in `state: "lobby"` until the countdown completes.